xlinxlin/ontpipeline2/OntPipeline/docs/source/GetStarted.rst

 Guppy3.0.3 Installation
 ^^^^^^^^^^^^^^^^^^^^^^^

-Guppy is a bascalling tool.
+Guppy is a data processing toolkit that contains the Oxford Nanopore Technologies' basecalling algorithms, and several bioinformatic post-processing features.

 .. code-block:: bash